-The opening words of John’s Gospel reflect the introductory words of Genesis 1, “In the beginning…” However, here John is not concentrating on a fixed point in time like the initial creation.
-Rather, he is affirming a timeless eternity when only God and the Word (and the Spirit) existed.
+The opening words of John’s Gospel reflect the introductory words of Genesis, “In the beginning God…” However, here John is not concentrating on a fixed point in time like the initial creation.
+Rather, he is affirming a timeless eternity when only God and the Word existed.
 The Word existed with God, and the Word was God (verses 1-2).

 The term Word (Greek-logos) had significance for both a Jewish and a Greco-Roman audience.
 For the Greeks, the Word was a philosophical term meaning reason or the rational principle that structured and organized the universe.
 It was an abstract concept.
 For the Jew, the term Word (Hebrew-dabar) meant that which was spoken.
-When associated with God, it referred to his self-revelation in the Hebrew Scriptures.
+When associated with God, it referred to the Hebrew Scriptures and God’s self-revelation.
 So, John took advantage of both meanings in his presentation of Jesus to accommodate both audiences.

 In verses 6-8, John (the disciple) identified John (the Baptizer) as a witness to the light.
 As we read in Luke, John gave witness to Jesus in Elizabeth’s womb.
 As an adult, he gave a verbal witness to the coming Messiah and his kingdom.
 As stated above, this is where John’s Gospel begins its narrative with John the Baptist (verse 19).

-In verses 9-13, we see the Word created the world, including humanity.
+In verses 9-13, we are reminded the Word created the world, including humanity.
 But he was neither recognized nor received by the world he created.
 However, those who do receive him are privileged to be called children of God or born of God (John 3).

 Finally, verse 14, provides the earth-shattering news!
 “The Word became flesh and dwelt among us.”
 This had a powerful impact on both Gentile and Jewish hearers.
 To the Gentile, John said this universal sustaining reason, which holds the cosmos together, was God, and he became a human.
 To the Jews, John said the self-revelation of God, everything to which the Hebrew Scriptures pointed, became fulfilled in a human.
 Neither group would have expected such a bold statement, but there it was.
 God took on human flesh.